Non-Rigid Rank-One Infinite Measures on the Circle: Introduction

-In this paper we first extend del Junco's construction in \cite{dJ76a} to give, for each irrational $\alpha$, an explicit cutting and stacking construction of a rank-one transformation $T_\alpha$ that depends on the continued fraction expansion of $\alpha$.
+In this paper we first extend del Junco's construction in \cite{dJ76a} to give, for each irrational $\alpha$ in a set of full measure, that we call not of golden type, an explicit cutting and stacking construction of a rank-one transformation $T_\alpha$ that depends on the continued fraction expansion of $\alpha$.
 In some cases the resulting rank-one transformation is infinite measure-preserving (this is different from del Junco's construction as he arranges it so that it is always on a space of finite measure). \thref{finitude} gives a condition depending on the irrational number for when the rank-one construction is defined on a finite or infinite measure space. \thref{toterg} shows that all of these transformations are totally ergodic (rank-one transformations are ergodic but not necessarily totally ergodic).

-One of our main results is that for each irrational $\alpha$, if $f_\alpha$ is the eigenfunction of $T_\alpha$ corresponding to the eigenvalue $e^{2\pi i\alpha}$, then $f_\alpha $ is injective (\thref{injective}).
-A consequence is that the rank-one transformation $(T_\alpha,\mu)$ is isomorphic to rotation by $\alpha$, $R_\alpha$, with the pushed measure $f_\alpha^*\mu$ on $\mathbb S^1$.
-For values of $\alpha$ for which $\mu $ finite it follows that $f_\alpha^*\mu$ is Lebesgue measure (or a multiple of), since it is invariant for an irrational rotation; in this case we obtain explicit cutting and stacking constructions for the corresponding irrational rotation $R_\alpha$.
-In the case when $\mu$ is infinite we obtain a Borel $\sigma$-finite nonatomic ergodic measure for an irrational rotation.
+One of our main results is that for each such irrational $\alpha$, if $f_\alpha$ is the eigenfunction of $T_\alpha$ corresponding to the eigenvalue $e^{2\pi i\alpha}$, then $f_\alpha $ is injective (\thref{injective}).
+A consequence is that the rank-one transformation $(T_\alpha,\mu)$ is isomorphic to rotation by $e^{2\pi i\alpha}$, $R_\alpha$, with the pushed measure $f_\alpha^*\mu$ on $\mathbb S^1$.
+For values of $\alpha$ for which $\mu $ is a finite measure it follows that $f_\alpha^*\mu$ is Lebesgue measure (or a multiple of), since it is invariant for an irrational rotation; in this case we obtain explicit cutting and stacking constructions for the corresponding irrational rotation $R_\alpha$, i.e., we obtain cutting and spacer parameters for a rank-one construction that is isomorphic to an irrational rotation.
+In this context we mention a recent result in \cite{FGHSW} that classifies when a rank-one transformation is isomorphic to an odometer, or has an odometer factor, solely based on a condition on the cutting and spacer parameters of the rank-one transformation.
+In the case when $\mu$ is infinite we obtain a Borel $\sigma$-finite nonatomic totally ergodic measure for an irrational rotation that is isomorphic to an explicit rank-one construction.

+We use this construction to answer questions in Aaronson--Nakada \cite{AaNa87} and Glasner--Weiss \cite{GlWe16}.
+As is now well-known, many conditions that are equivalent to the weak mixing property for finite measure-preserving transformations do not necessarily remain equivalent in infinite measure; the reader may refer to \cite{AdSi18} for a survey of the weak mixing property for infinite measure-preserving and nonsingular transformations.
+In Section \ref{discretespectrum} we show that there exist nonsingular transformations, in fact infinite measure-preserving, that are ergodic and not weakly mixing but with no nontrivial factor that is finite measure-preserving with discrete spectrum, answering questions in Aaronson--Nakada \cite{AaNa87} and Glasner--Weiss \cite{GlWe16}.
+As is well-known, these examples cannot exist in the finite measure-preserving case, see e.g., \cite{Ru90}.